What is Orach?

 - Less commonly grown is a copper colored orach variety.

-On the most commonly grown white orach, leaves are arrow shaped, soft and pliable with slight serration and are 4-5 inches long by 2-3 inches across.
-Growing white orach plants attain a height of between 5-6 feet accompanied by a seed stalk that can reach up to 8 feet in height.
-The blossoms have no petals and are small, green or red depending upon the cultivar grown.
+On the most commonly grown white orach, leaves are arrow-shaped, soft, and pliable with slight serration and are 4 to 5 inches (10-13 cm.) long by 2 to 3 inches (5-8 cm.) across.
+Growing white orach plants attain a height of between 5 to 6 feet (1.5-2 m.) accompanied by a seed stalk that can reach up to 8 feet (2 m.) in height.
+The blossoms have no petals and are small, green or red, depending upon the cultivar grown.
 A wealth of flowers appears at the top of the plant.
-The seeds are small, flat and russet in hue surrounded by a light yellow, leaf-like casing.
+The seeds are small, flat, and russet in hue surrounded by a light yellow, leaf-like casing.

 How to Grow Orach